 Going down to the starboard hull, the owner’s hull, there is yet another large and highly functional storage cabinet for the kitchen.
 The removable bins can go shopping with you, and be stowed full.
 This cabinet can also be used as a wardrobe.

-So here we have a fairly standard owners hull, with a single cabin and a 1.60 x 2m double berth.
+So we have a fairly standard owners hull, with a single cabin and a 1.60 x 2m double berth.
 The cabin is airy, well ventilated and very bright.
 There are storage spaces under the berth and at the sides.
-A sliding door closes the cabin for privacy, the optional fridge is here, otherwise this space provides additional storage.
-A large deep closet is also located here.
+A sliding door closes the cabin for privacy, the optional fridge is otherwise this space provides additional storage.
+There is also a large deep closet.

 The daggerboard trunks on the Outremer 45 are inclined and off center.
 They interfere very little with passage, getting around is quite easy.
 Forward, there is a very large head, with a separate shower.
 All spaces are customizable.
 We like to make custom boats, to collaborate with the owners on a project, and together create a unique vessel.
 All our boats are custom made, one by one.